pflanze/ml2json/INSTALL.md

 If you want to use json2csv, then also install JSON::SL from CPAN (not in Debian).

+(Note that the version of libmail-box-perl from Debian Squeeze (oldstable, 2.095) does not contain Mail::Message::Field::Date.
+The version in Wheezy (2.105) does.)

 There is no further installation mechanism (yet?).
 The programs can be run directly from the checkout (like `./ml2json` or `path/to/ml2json/ml2json`).
 You could also add the path to the